RedGhoul/AlgoCast/SortingAlgos.md

 ### Sorting Algorithms
+- Best Case Sorting Algos
+    Time Complexity is O(N*log(N))
+    Assume that this is the complexity when you use a built in sorting function in a langauge.
+When deriving the time complexity

 - Bubble Sort - N^2 - Easiest
 - Selection Sort - N^2 - Easier
 - Merge Sort - N*log(N) - Medium